What is Rural LAP?

 Rural LAP enables rural and remote professionals to take leave by finding suitable locums to back-fill positions, ensuring ongoing service delivery.
-Rural LAP recruits locums and covers associated costs of the locum’s accommodation, travel, meals and daily allowances.
+Rural LAP recruits locums and covers associated costs of the locum’s accommodation, travel and daily allowances.
 This means health services and practices must only pay the base locum rate.

 Who is eligible to receive locum support?

 Eligibility and selection criteria are aligned with the aims and objectives of Rural LAP.
 Eligible individuals, sole and self-employed practitioners, and organisations can all apply for locum support.

 See the client eligibility page for more details.

 How can I apply for locum support?